Marcelixoo/ansible101/README.md

 ## ansible galaxy

 - supports management of playbooks and any configuration files necessary to run the tasks.
+- by providing pre-packaged units of work, known as "roles" and "collections".
 - based on roles
 - ansible is smart enough to check the state of the hosts before applying changes, similar to how kubernetes applies only the necessary changes to reach a desired state.
 - keep an eye on available community and builtin plugins to most common tasks, such as git, pip, apt, docker.